facebook/docusaurus/website/docs/blog.md

 ### Blog-only mode

 You can run your Docusaurus 2 site without a landing page and instead have your blog's post list page as the index page.
-Set the `routeBasePath` to be `''` to indicate it's the root path.
+Set the `routeBasePath` to be `'/'` to indicate it's the root path.

-**Note:** Make sure there's no `index.js` page in `src/pages` or else there will be two files mapping to the same route!

 ```js {9} title="docusaurus.config.js"
 module.exports = {